srampinogroup/coding-in-chemistry/verlet/verlet-1.md

 ## Guidelines and tips

-To check the convergence, 'nest' your Velocity Verlet algorithm inside a loop construct that, at each iteration, halves the timestep, calculates the final positions after 2 minutes, and checks the convergence of these with respect to the values obtained in the previous iteration.
+To check the convergence, 'nest' your Velocity Verlet algorithm inside a loop construct that, at each iteration, doubles the total number of iterations (thus halving the timestep), calculates the final positions after 2 minutes, and checks the convergence of these with respect to the values obtained in the previous iteration.